carlos-chourio/AutoHateoas.AspNetCore/README.md

 # AutoHateoas.AspNetCore

-Library for Asp .Net Core APIs
+This library automatically handles link generation for Hateoas in Restful APIs